Kathryn Finney: Other roles

 Finney has served as an adviser and board member to numerous startups and organizations.
 In 2021, Finney was appointed by FCC Commissioner Geoffrey Starks to serve on the DOER (Digital Opportunity Equity Recognition) Advisory Board.
 She is also a trustee of The Robert Finney Foundation, a foundation she started with her mother and brother to honor her late father.
 The foundation provides scholarships to African-American students pursuing studies in the field of technology.
 She serves on the board of PRI International–a global non-profit media company focused on the intersection of journalism and engagement to effect positive change in people's lives.
 PRI International creates a more informed, empathetic and connected world by sharing powerful stories, encouraging exploration, connecting people and culture.
 She has also served as an advisor for All Star Code, an organization focused on developing technical talent in young Black men, and MentorMe Inc., an SaaS based mentorship platform.

+Finney is on the U.N.
+Goalkeepers' Advisory Group, a global collective of collaborative and diverse changemakers led by the Bill and Melinda Gates Foundation.
+The Goalkeepers is a community dedicated to achieving the 17 Global Goals for Sustainable Development, an ambitious blueprint for reimagining a better future for all by 2030, agreed upon by member states of the U.N.